Penfolds Bin 707 Cabernet Sauvignon 1991 is drinking beautifully right now.

-Penfold's Bin 707 Cabernet Sauvignon is a wonderful Australian Bordeaux-inspired red from the Barossa Valley, and was named after the 707 Jumbo Jet by an ex-Qantas marketing man.
+Penfold's Bin 707 Cabernet Sauvignon is a wonderful Australian Bordeaux-inspired red from the Barossa Valley, named after the 707 Jumbo Jet by an ex-Qantas marketing man.

 Penfolds wine estate was founded by an English doctor (Dr Christopher Rawson Penfold), who migrated to South Australia in the mid-19th Century.
 Penfold had a firm belief in the medicinal value of port and sherry and began making fortified wine for his parents.